Home / Build Guides / Best $1,000 Gaming PC Build (2026)

 Why these parts

-At this build tier, 1TB is no longer enough.
-Modern AAA games routinely hit 100–150GB each.
-The SN850X is one of the fastest PCIe 4.0 drives available and your load times will be noticeably quick.
+At this build tier, 1TB isn’t enough — modern AAA games run 80–150GB each.
+The SN850X is one of the fastest PCIe 4.0 NVMe drives available.

 Performance expectations